 1. It helps you rejuvenate your body

 Ask any healthcare professional for lifestyle tips, and maintaining a healthy sleep schedule ranks at the top of the list.
 That is why products such as a memory foam pillow and mattress are immensely popular among those who understand the importance of a good night’s sleep.
-With a little bit of an investment, these enhancements can boost your comfort to a whole new level.
+Moreover, change the bed linens once a week or simply create a layering with a quilted bedspread set for a more luxe feel With a little bit of an investment, these enhancements can boost your comfort to a whole new level.

 With proper furnishings and ambience, your bedroom allows your body to refresh overnight.
 This helps you strengthen your immune system, improve your mood, and enhance your focus.
 It’s also one of the many reasons why parents focus on replicating a bedroom’s comfort on camping trips.

 2. It allows you to find relief from stress

 As a dedicated area that lets you relax at the end of a long day, your bedroom is the ideal stress-busting space within your home.
 With some mood lighting, you are able to dispel all the tension of the day by simply resting in your bedroom.
 This saves you from spending your money on specialised areas such as meditation rooms, especially when you are working with a smaller space.